 Molefi Ntseki appointed full time Bafana Bafana head coach

-The SA Football Association (Safa) have appointed Molefi Ntseki as the Bafana Bafana head coach.
+The SA Football Association (Safa) have appointed Molefi Ntseki as the Bafana Bafana head coach on a full time basis.

 Ntseki had been the assistant to former head coach Stuart Baxter, who resigned on August 2.

-Ntseki, who has also been filling the role of national Under-17 coach, was the preferred candidate put forward by the Safa technical commitee at a National Executive Committee (NEC) meeting of the associaion at Safa House on Saturday.
+Ntseki, who has also been filling the role of national Under-17 coach, was the preferred candidate put forward by the Safa technical commitee at a Coucil meeting of the Association at Safa House on Saturday.

 This is a developing story ...